-New Sedgwick County Election Commissioner shares plans
+New Sedgwick County election commissioner shares plans

 WICHITA, Kan.
 (KSNW) — Changes are coming to the Sedgwick County Election Office.
-The Kansas Secretary of State, Scott Schwab, has appointed Laura Rainwater as the county’s new election commissioner.
+Kansas Secretary of State Scott Schwab has appointed Laura Rainwater as the county’s new election commissioner.

 Angela Caudillo resigned in December 2022, and Tabitha Lehman was not re-appointed in 2021.